apache/parquet-format/Encodings.md

 Supported Types: INT32, INT64

-PFOR (Patched Frame of Reference) compresses integer columns by subtracting the minimum value (Frame of Reference), then bit-packing the residuals at an optimal bit width selected by a cost model.
+PFOR (Patched Frame of Reference) compresses integer columns by subtracting a frame of reference, then bit-packing the residuals at an optimal bit width selected by a cost model.
 Values that do not fit in the chosen bit width are stored as exceptions ("patches").
+The frame is any value of the column's type, so it may be the minimum of the vector or a value above it that leaves the outliers to be patched on either side.
 The cost model trades off narrower bit-packing against the overhead of storing exceptions, achieving better compression than plain FOR when a few outlier values would otherwise inflate the bit width.